jtrollkarl/jtrollkarl/README.md

 ## Kotlin developer based in Canada 🇨🇦

-Specialised in Android and Ktor
+Specialised in Android and Ktor server dev.